 Clearly, John has a lot of demanding groups to deal with here, but these problems do exist, it’s just that no one actively thinks through them.
 This is sometimes because they have a lot to do, but it’s also due to the fact that they don’t even know these problems exist.

 Mastering all the skills in the list above isn’t necessary, but being aware of them certainly is.
 The content manager must be a polymath.
-They should be jack-of-all-trades, master of a few.
+They should be a jack-of-all-trades, master of a few.

 I’m suddenly thinking back to Donald Rumsfeld’s “unknown unknowns” quote: